Chris Ahrens (ice hockey)

 Christopher Alfred Ahrens (born July 31, 1952) is an American former professional ice hockey defenseman who played six seasons in the National Hockey League for the Minnesota North Stars, and four games in the WHA with the Edmonton Oilers.

+Early life

 Ahrens was born in San Bernardino, California, and grew up in Freeport, New York.

-Playing career
+He played junior hockey with the New Hyde Park Arrows and Kitchener Rangers.

+Career

 Ahrens was drafted in the fifth round, 76th overall in the 1972 NHL Entry Draft by the Minnesota North Stars.
-Chris played the majority of his professional career in the minor leagues (AHL, CHL), interspersed with 53 games, over 6 seasons, with the North Stars, as well as 4 games with the Edmonton Oilers in the World Hockey Association.
+Ahrens played the majority of his professional career in the minor leagues (AHL, CHL), interspersed with 53 games, over six seasons, with the North Stars, as well as four games with the Edmonton Oilers in the World Hockey Association.